Bjournaux/SeaFreeze/README.md

 ## Change log

 ### Changes since 0.9.0
+- `1.0.2`: Fixed output for phaseline now coherent with the rest of the code as (P,T), bug fix with ice II-VI transition
 - `1.0.1`: updated and improved  NaCl aqueous solution EOS and concentration dependent thermodynamic variables.
 Reasonable stability for conditions in ocean worlds including Earth's crust.
 NaN returned for values outside the range of the representation.
 - `1.0.0`: added NaCl aqueous solution EOS and concentration dependent thermodynamic variables.
 NaN returned for values outside the range of the representation.
 - `0.9.4`: add ice VII and ice X from French and Redmer (2015).